Apply for a TV Channel Operations & Broadcasting Business License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Setting up at Dubai South Business Hub Free Zone involves a structured process that is designed to be straightforward and transparent.
-Licence fees vary depending on the specific activity, office package selected, and number of visa allocations required.
-Costs typically include a registration fee, an annual licence fee, and charges associated with your chosen workspace arrangement.
-Annual renewal costs are generally comparable to the initial licence fee.
+License fees vary depending on the specific activity, office package selected, and number of visa allocations required.
+Costs typically include a registration fee, an annual license fee, and charges associated with your chosen workspace arrangement.
+Annual renewal costs are generally comparable to the initial license fee.
 It is advisable to consult directly with Dubai South or an authorised business setup adviser for the most current fee schedule.

 The step-by-step process broadly follows this sequence: